About me

 “We are a sum total of what we have learned from all who have taught us, both great and small.”~ Dr. Myles munroe

 Hi!
-I am Andrews Boahen, a Ph.D.
-Candidate in the department of Statistics & Probability at Michigan State University.
+I am Andrews Boahen, a Doctoral Candidate in the department of Statistics & Probability at Michigan State University, where I also earned my M.S. in Statistics en route to the Ph.D.
 I am privileged to explore and develop novel methods in computer model calibration, active learning and bayesian optimization under the wonderful guidance of Dr. Chih-Li Sung.
 My research interests span the topics of Uncertainty quantification, Bayesian inverse problems, Monte carlo inference, active learning and optimization under uncertainty with application areas from computer experiments and engineering sciences to digital twins and mission-critical physical systems.

 News